Flow Monitoring for Air Compressors

 What does a monitoring system include?

 Compressed air monitoring systems will be different in every setting.
 How you use your compressor, and what you want from it, will determine what monitoring set-up is best for you.
-However, common monitoring includes:
+However, common monitoring equipment includes:

 • Flow meters: These will track the pressure and consumption of compressed air at various points in your system.